-Our evaluation services
+Our evaluation and research

 Our research has been used by government, third sector organisations and local authorities to:

 - develop support, training and guidance for adopters and kinship carers

 - help improve provision of statutory services for disabled children and their families

 - develop new national policies and guidance to support children who are excluded from school

 - understand the first-hand experiences of children who are less heard and represented in research and policy

 To commission research or evaluation work with us please contact the team on 020 7520 0316 or at email@example.com.